 Indeed, you would have no reason to do so, for it is quite in order to carry out a subsidiary activity (activité complémentaire) without prejudice to the legal and fiscal status of the main business.

-A micro-entrepreneur is quite entitled to run several different businesses under a single registration, subject to any regulations governing the right to run such a business, eg, qualifications/experience.
+A micro-entrepreneur is quite entitled to run several different businesses under a single registration, subject to any regulations governing the right to run such a business, eg, qualifications and experience.

-In both cases, the turnover limits for a micro-entrepreneur must be respected, and here the rule that applies depends on the nature of the business activities being pursued:
+In relation to both business activities, the turnover limits for a micro-entrepreneur must be respected, and here the rule that applies depends on the nature of the business activities being pursued:

 - If they fall within the same business category the turnover limits for the two businesses must not exceed the maximum for that category;

 - If the two businesses are distinct it is possible to apply the maximum turnover limits for each activity.

 So, for example, if one of the activities is 'commercial' in nature then a turnover limit of €176,200 will apply for that activity; if the other business is 'artisanal' by nature, then it will have a turnover limit of €72,500 (2020).